Natural Language Processing

 Statistical Modeling of Word Rank Evolution

 The goal is to model word rank evolution using a Wright-Fisher inspired model.
-Google Ngram data is used to analyze eight languages and compared it to the model that simulates drift evolutionary process.
-The time-series evolutionary dynamics of word ranks are investigated by adjusting the parameters of the model and comparing it to the language data.
+Google Ngram data is used to analyze eight languages and compared it to the model that simulates drift evolution.
+The time-series evolutionary dynamics of word ranks are investigated by adjusting the model parameters and comparing it to the language data.

-The goal is to uncover the discourse and evolution behind certain hashtag social movements using NLP methods, machine learning algorithms, and language models such as SGNS, BERT, and text analysis software called LIWC.
+The goal is to uncover the discourse and evolution behind certain hashtag social movements using NLP methods, machine learning algorithms, and language models.
 Twitter data was collected and processed using NLTK and several Python tools.

 Performance Analysis on Question Answering